Non-accessible localizations: Replacing a family with a single map

 \begin{prop} Let $p : P \to \Gamma$ be a $(-1)$-truncated fibration between fibrant simplicial sets.
 Then $p$ has a section if and only if the fibre $v^* p$ is non-empty for each vertex $v$ of $\Gamma$. \end{prop}

 \begin{proof} By \cref{le:agree}, the fibres $v^* p$ of $p$ are empty or contractible.
 Suppose that $v^* p$ is non-empty for each vertex $v$.
-Then these fibres must be contractible, so $p$ is a trivial fibration and therefore has a section.
+Then these fibres must be contractible.
+This implies that $p$ is a trivial fibration \footnote{Citations for the fact that $p$ is a trivial fibration are~\cite[Proposition 8.23]{J} and~\cite[Lemma~5.4.16 in v2]{RV}.} and therefore has a section.
 The converse is trivial. \end{proof}

 This lets us prove the converse of \cref{le:agree}.

 \begin{prop} Let $f : X \to \Gamma$ be a fibration between fibrant simplicial sets.
 Then $f$ is $(-1)$-truncated (resp.\ $(-1)$-connected) if and only if for each vertex $v$ of $\Gamma$, the fibre $v^* f$ is empty or contractible (resp.\ non-empty). \end{prop}